 Evaluating Online Resources

 All sorts of information can be found on the Internet, including misinformation, false information, and sheer fabrication.
 No central authority reviews and verifies the content of web pages on the Internet.
 You as an individual are wholly responsible for evaluating the quality and validity of the information presented on this blog.
+For more information read the Verification Handobbok, a definitive guide (available in serveral languages) to verifying digital content for emergency coverage.

 If you would like to receive new posts directly in your email inbox, see the Follow this blog box on the right sidebar.
 Recommended settings: Daily or Weekly Digest.